-NOTE If you are using DaVinci Resolve 16.2 or higher, you can also swipe on or off track controls, including Track Lock, Record Enable, Solo, and Mute.

-Additionally, the new, improved Tracks index lets you double-click to rename tracks and drag and drop to reorder tracks, right in the tracks list!
+NOTE You can also swipe on or off track controls, including Track Lock, Record Enable, Solo, and Mute.
+Additionally, the improved Tracks index lets you double-click to rename tracks and drag and drop to reorder tracks, right in the tracks list!